sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

 The missing link between the successful narrative extraction demonstrated by the LLM's analyses and the limited improvement in macroeconomic prediction **raises a question about the extent to which narratives alone can truly drive and forecast economic fluctuations**, at least at the macroeconomic level.

-This study serves as a foundation for further exploration, highlighting the need for new macroeconomic models and tasks that can effectively assess the influence of extracted narratives on the economy.
+This study serves as a foundation for further exploration, highlighting the need for new macroeconomic models or tasks that can effectively assess the influence of extracted narratives on the economy.

 <br>

 *This blogpost extends the technical experiments presented in our paper <d-footnote>Link will be added upon acceptance.</d-footnote>, delving deeper into broader aspects that naturally in a paper can only receive a shorter discussion as it primarily presents the technical results.
-We invite you to read the paper for full background and experiments.*
+We invite you to read the paper for comprehensive background and detailed experiments.*